The natural progression of rock climbing

 Table of Contents

 The natural progression of rock climbing.
 What is that?
 Instant gratification has become a label associated with Millennials.
 The need to get validated and instant satisfaction has made climbing into nothing more than just a gym workout.
-Training hard in climbing gyms for the sole purpose of ticking the box on the next harder grade.
+Climbers train hard in climbing gyms for one sole purpose.
+To tick the box on the next harder grade.

 Climbing gyms are a great place to have fun and train.
 Boulder gyms in particular have sprung up to cater to the demand of new climbers.
 The emphasis on climbing harder grades had created a generation of climbers looking to climb their hardest grades and sharing it on social media.

 However, there is more to climbing than just sending hard routes.
-A good rock climber is not only based on his or her ability to pull on tiny holds, doing big moves, or 1 arm pull-ups.
-A good rock climber needs to know about the use of climbing equipment, ropework, route reading, and most important of all assessing risk because to be a good climber first and foremost you need to be alive 😂.
+A good rock climber is not only based on his or her ability to pull on tiny holds, do big moves, or 1 arm pull-ups.
+A good rock climber needs to know about climbing equipment, ropework, route reading, and most importantly assessing risk.
+Because to be a good climber first and foremost, you have to be alive 😂.

 The Different Styles of Climbing